A Whole-Person Approach to Neurapathic Pain + Lived Experience Story

 At the same time, many people find that medication alone doesn’t fully resolve their symptoms and may come with side effects or require ongoing adjustment.
 Rather than viewing these approaches as separate, the research increasingly supports an integrative model of care where medical treatment is combined with supportive practices such as movement, exercise, and mind-body interventions.

-I have been living with GPN since I was 16 years old.
-Essentially, the ninth cranial nerve, known as the Glosspharyngeal Nerve, occasionally collides with it’s neighbouring blood vessel.
-This leads to what my neuralgist Dr Stark refers to as a severe attack.
-For me, this feels like sharp, stabbing and electric-shock sensations on one side of my face, ear, throat, jaw and neck.
-To paint a clear picture, morphine is ineffective in stopping the pain of a GPN attack so there is no instant relief with pain killers.
-It is frequently rated 9 or 10 on the pain intensity scale.
+The ninth cranial nerve, known as the Glosspharyngeal Nerve malfunctions, leading to what Dr Stark refers to as an attack.
+This feels like sharp, stabbing and electric-shock sensations typically on one side of the face, ear, throat, jaw and neck.
+There is no instant relief for a GPN attack which is frequently rated a 10 on the pain intensity scale.
+For context, morphine doesn't even take the edge off.

-However, beyond medical intervention, a whole-person approach to treating Neurapathic Pain has absolutely helped me experience thriving wellbeing despite living with this condition.
-I am a huge advocate for health prevention in communities which is essentially one of the cornerstones in Positive Psychology.
+Beyond medical intervention, a whole-person approach to treating Neurapathic Pain has absolutely helped me experience thriving wellbeing despite living with this condition.
+I am a huge advocate for health prevention in communities.

 The interventions I've prescribed for myself (or lifestyle habits!) are eating nourishing meals, walking, aerial yoga, strength training, mindfulness, positive social connections and reducing stress where possible.